brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

       // blunt-instrument-core.
       // This is provided for convenience, but could also be accomplished yourself
       // by calling `new ConsoleTraceWriter().attach(tracer)`.
-      // Note that if there is already a listener attached to the Tracer, this won't
-      // do anything.
       type: undefined,
     },
   },
   ast: {
-    id: 'myCode', // This can be any non-empty string, but if you're instrumenting multiple source
+    id: filename, // This can be any non-empty string, but if you're instrumenting multiple source
                   // files that will be traced together, each one should get a unique id.
+                  // By default this tries to get the filename from babel, but if that's not
+                  // available, you need to supply something.
     selfRegister: true, // Causes the AST of the original code to be embedded in the generated
                         // code.
 After the code runs, it can be retrieved from trace.asts[key]
     callback: (ast) => {}, // If provided, this function will be called with the AST of the